danielabar/can-rrsp-cashout/README.md

    $ npm install
    ```
 3. Install [editorconfig](https://editorconfig.org/) plugin for whatever editor/IDE you're using.
-4. Install [prettier](https://prettier.io/) plugin for whatever editor/IDE you're using (VS Code users - disable Beautify plugin if you have itfor this project workspace)
+4. Install [prettier](https://prettier.io/) plugin for whatever editor/IDE you're using (VS Code users - disable Beautify plugin if you have it for this project workspace)
 5. Start a development server - this will open a new browser tab at [http://localhost:3000](http://localhost:3000)
    ```bash
    $ npm start